 I continue to be very pleased with this watch.
 Here's hoping for the defeat of COVID and a return to something like normality so I can put this watch to use on fresh adventures abroad.
-In the meantime, here are a couple of extra photos—one showing the watch in its proper element, and the other illustrating what I meant when I said it is presentable even in an indoor setting.
+In the meantime, here are some extra photos.
+The first and third photos show the watch in its proper element, while the second illustrates what I meant when I said it is presentable even in an indoor setting.

 I have acquired this watch only recently, but I have used a different model with similar features for four and a half years.

 Source: bought it new